 Curiously, while Garbarek took his fair share of solos, it was Bruninghaus who was given the most opportunities.
 Another underrated player whose work with Garbarek and Weber over the years should have been enough to position him as an artist of no small significance, here he proved himself an imaginative pianist, thoughtful colorist and intuitive accompanist.

 Katche, whose own career in the jazz sphere has taken off in the past few years with his two albums for ECMNeighbourhood (2006) and Playground (2007)lit a fire under this group that has almost reinvented it.
 A powerful soloist, it's Katche's ability to hold down the most unshakable of grooves while simultaneously responding to everything around him that makes him such a vital player.

 While Daniel doesn't have as instantly recognizable sound as Weber's electroacoustic bass, as a fretless electric player he brings a certain modernity to the group through use of techniques like tapping and slapping.
 He may be more conventional in the way that he locks in with Katcheand Katche could be considered a more conventional drummer than Mazurbut together they form a rhythm team that gives both Garbarek and Bruninghaus the kind of rock-solid yet fluid foundation that let's them go where they will with complete confidence.

-Rainer Bruninghaus, Yuri Daniel, Jan Garbarek, Manu Katche
+align=center> Rainer Bruninghaus, Yuri Daniel, Jan Garbarek, Manu Katche

 Garbarek, who has long since abandoned any form of virtuoso displays of technique, remains a distinctive virtuoso nevertheless.
 His attention to the purity and strength of his tone makes each note profound.
 He's long since abandoned any ties with the American tradition, but occasional bursts of multiphonics during the performance did draw a line right back to his post-Ayler day of Afric Pepperbird (ECM, 1970) and Sart (ECM, 1971).